0xOd3n/libft_v2/README.md

-<h1># 42cursus - Libft</h4>
+<h1>42cursus - Libft</h1>

-Libft is a project that aims to replicate a few functions of the Standard C Library (libc).
+>Libft is a project that aims to replicate a few functions of the Standard C Library (libc).

-<h2>About</h2>

->The purpose of this project is to re-code some `libc` functions, as well as other common utility functions to be reused in the subsequent 42 projects.

 <h2>Files</h2>